-As at 31 December 2022, contingent liabilities of the Group is disclosed in the note 33 to the consolidated financial statements.
+As at 31 December 2023, no contingent liabilities of the Group is noted.

 EXPOSURE TO EXCHANGE RATE FLUCTUATION

 The Group's revenue generating operations are mainly transacted in HK\$.
 The Directors consider the impact of foreign exchange exposure to the Group is minimal.